T. S. Soundaram: Freedom struggle and remarriage

 During her college days in Delhi, she became friends with Sushila Nayyar and through her she met Gandhiji.
 She was immediately drawn to the freedom struggle, but she did not give up her studies.
 She was 32 years old in 1936 when she was graduated as a doctor.

-She then involved herself wholeheartedly into the freedom struggle and through Gandhiji met a G.Ramachandran, a keralite, who was active in the Harijan movement.
+She then involved herself wholeheartedly into the freedom struggle and through Gandhiji met G.Ramachandran, a keralite, who was active in the Harijan movement.
 They fell in love and decided to get married, but her parents were vehemently opposed to the alliance.
 Gandhi advised them not to keep in touch with each other for a year.
 After that separation, when they still felt the same way about each other, Gandhiji gave them his blessings and they got married on 7 November 1940.
 T.S.Soundaram and her husband were soon in the thick of the Quit India Movement, but as freedom neared Gandhi thought she would serve India better by not getting involved in politics.
 He made her the representative in South India of the Kasturba Gandhi National Memorial Trust and entrusted her with setting up an institution in a rural area that would improve the lot of the poorest of the poor.
 So was born the idea of Gandhigram, where villagers were taught skills and provided support to revive village industries and the economy of the rural community.
 Dr.T.S.Soundaram threw herself wholeheartedly into this project that focused on healthcare, education, economic development and social welfare in the rural communities in the surrounding area.